 Eminent Domain gives certain entities the authority to take private property for use in public projects.
-Both the U.S. and Texas state constitutions give the government the right to obtain land in this matter, provided the property owner is fairly compensated for their land.
+Both the U.S. and Texas state constitutions give the government the right to obtain land in this matter.
+However, the property owner must be fairly compensated for their land.

-In Texas, private property can only be taken by an entity authorized by the state to do so, and it can only be taken for a purpose or use that serves the general public.
+In Texas, private property can only be taken by an entity authorized by the state to do so.
+It can only be taken for a purpose or use that serves the general public.
 Texas law prohibits using eminent domain to acquire property to enhance tax revenues or foster economic development.
-In addition to receiving a market value for their property that is taken, landowners are also entitled to compensation for damages to remaining land caused by the acquisition of their land.
+In addition to receiving a market value for their property, landowners are also entitled to compensation for damages to remaining land caused by the acquisition.

 The eminent domain condemnation process begins when a condemning entity makes plans for a public project, such as expanding a highway or building a new school.
 The projects’ location will determine which properties will be affected.

 A Bona Fide Offer, Professional Appraisal and the Texas Landowner’s Bill of Rights

 An entity with eminent domain authority that wants to acquire property for public use must make a bona fide offer to acquire the property from the property owner voluntarily.
 Before making their offer, the entity must obtain a written appraisal from a certified appraiser.
 It must state the value of the property and the damages, if any, to the landowner’s remaining property.

 This offer must be equal to or greater than the appraisal amount.

 When they make their written, bona fide offer, the condemning entity must also provide the property owner with copies of: